devaale/retrofy-shop-app/README.md

 > eCommerce platform built with the MERN stack & Redux.

-This is the course project for my [MERN eCommerce From Scratch](https://www.udemy.com/course/mern-ecommerce) course
+This is the project made by following steps of:  [MERN eCommerce From Scratch](https://www.udemy.com/course/mern-ecommerce) course

 ## Features